Investing term

 The legal document that describes a fund — its strategy, fees, risks, holdings, and tax treatment.

 A prospectus is the legal document describing a fund or a new securities offering — its strategy, fees, risks, holdings, and tax treatment.
-It's the official, comprehensive source to read before investing, written to disclose rather than to sell.
-Skimming the fees and strategy sections of a fund's prospectus is a quick way to avoid unpleasant surprises later.
+It's the official, comprehensive source written to disclose rather than to sell, which makes it the antidote to glossy marketing material.

 For example